elan-ev/opencast-bigbluebutton-integration/post-publish/README.md

 Configure Single File Recording
 -------------------------------

-The single file recording contains webcams, presentation and screensharing.
+The single file recording contains webcams, presentation including markings, screensharing, poll results and audio.
+This file does not include chat, notes, users list and shared external videos.
 This recording provides an alternative to the separate video files that are uploaded to Opencast.
 To process and transfer these recordings, you need to enable the `video` format on your BigBlueButton server.

 1. Install the package: